adammmmm/hitless-key-rollover/README.md

 NTP is whether to exit or not if NTP is not configured on the routers.
 Set to False only for testing.

-LOGGING should be True or False, if it's True keychain.log will have the clear-text values of every CKN/CAK.
+DEBUG should be True or False, if it's True keychain.log will have the clear-text values of every CKN/CAK.

 HOSTS should be all your routers, one per line.